dlang/DIPs/DIPs/1NNN-PJB.md

 ### Error handling without exceptions

-Currently, in D, if a function wants to send a signal to its caller that the caller cannot ignore, the only way to do so in general is to throw an exception.
+Currently in D, the only generally-applicable way for a function to send a signal to its caller that the caller cannot ignore is to throw an exception.
 For a variety of reasons, however, the use of exceptions is not always possible or desirable.
-Examples of code that may want or need to avoid exceptions include:
+Examples of code that may want or need to avoid exceptions
+include:

-* Code that is written in a language other than D (for example, C or C++).
+* code that is written in a language other than D (for example, C or C++)
-* Code written in D that may be called from another language.
+* code written in D that may be called from another language
-* Code that does not want to depend on the D runtime.
+* code that does not want to depend on the D runtime
-* Code that cannot afford the runtime performance overhead of exceptions.
+* code that cannot afford the runtime performance overhead of exceptions

-These use-cases represent a minority of code, but not a negligible one.
+These use-cases represent a non-negligible minority of code.
 Of the 1868 packages on [code.dlang.org][Dub] at the time of writing:

 * 273 (14%) are categorized as "D language bindings" (that is, code written in other languages).